Trematodiasis: Types of trematodiases

 There are different types of trematodiases depending on the species of trematode that has infected the organism as well as their location in humans.
 There are over 80 different species of trematodes that are transmitted through food that can cause infections in humans.
-Foodborne trematodiases include intestinal flukes, lung flukes and liver flukes.
+Foodborne trematodiases include intestinal flukes, lung flukes, and liver flukes.
 Liver flukes cause liver disease in humans and are caused by the species Clonorchis, Opisthorchis and Fasciola.
 Intestinal flukes infect the gastrointestinal tract and can be caused by the species such as Fasciolopsis buski, Echinostoma, Metagonimus, Heterophyes, and Gastrodiscoides.
 Lung flukes, mainly the genus, Paragonimus, infect the lungs of organisms, causing infections that can last for up to 20 years in humans.
 Foodborne trematodiases include clonorchiasis, opisthorchiasis, fascioliasis and paragonimiasis.

 Diagnosis

 Trematodiases can be diagnosed through a variety of methods.
 One of these is known as parasitological diagnosis, which relies on lab tests that detect the presence of trematode eggs where samples are taken from faeces or sputum.
 Techniques used to measure the number of eggs in samples taken from infected organisms include FLOTAC, Kato-Katz, formalin-ethyl-acetate.
 Different techniques have a different degree in which they can accurately detect eggs of trematodes, and some of these may not be able to detect low amounts.
 Using a variety of these techniques on different samples can strengthen the accuracy of this method.

 Another method in which trematodiases can be diagnosed is through antibodies that are produced by the host’s immune response when infected.
 This is known as immunodiagnosis.
 These antibody tests can be highly specific, or not specific at all, depending on the technique used.

 Molecular diagnosis is also used to detect trematodiases.
 This is specific as it uses the methods of polymerase chain reactions, pyrosequencing and other techniques to detect the parasite’s DNA in samples.
 It is suitable for detecting infections regardless of their number.

-Radiological examinations use imaging such as CT scans, X-rays and ultrasounds to detect certain species of the parasite.
+Radiological examinations use imaging such as CT scans, X-rays, and ultrasounds to detect certain species of the parasite.
 For liver fluke infections, ultrasounds are commonly used to search for evidence of the infection in the body.
-It is not very specific in diagnosing the exact trematode which has infected the organism.
+It is not very specific in diagnosing the exact trematode that has infected the organism.